10 days in the Bungle Bungles and East Kimberley

 Day 2: Kununurra to Bungle Bungles

-The 350 million year old sandstone domes of the Bungle Bungle Range lie in the Purnululu National Park – 300km south west of Kununurra.
-The World Heritage listed site is a surreal landscape of beehive-like outcrops, deep red gorges, slot canyons and vibrant green Livinstonia palms.
-It’s one of Australia’s most incredible geological formations, and an absolute must if you’re in the Kimberley.
-It is remote – so many visitors choose to fly in and stay at one of the wilderness lodges inside the park.
-We’ve opted to drive – grabbing a few essential in Kununurra and then heading 250 km down the Great Northern Highway (don’t forget to fill up with petrol at the Warmun Roadhouse) to the Purnululu turnoff.
-From here it’s 53km to the park information centre – which doesn’t sound far, but don’t be fooled – it’s a rough dirt track with up to five creek crossings.
-A 4WD is a must and the drive can take up to 2 hours.
+The 350 million-year-old sandstone domes of the Bungle Bungle Range lie in the Purnululu National Park – 300km south west of Kununurra.
+The World Heritage listed site is a surreal landscape of beehive-like outcrops, deep red gorges, slot canyons and vibrant green Livistona palms.
+It’s one of Australia’s most remarkable geological formations, and an absolute must if you’re in the Kimberley, but like everything else in this part of the world, it is very remote.

 Piccaninny Gorge.
 Image John Fison